2018 Arizona Attorney General election

 The 2018 Arizona Attorney General election took place on November 6, 2018, to elect the attorney general of Arizona.

-Incumbent Attorney General Mark Brnovich won re-election to a second term, defeating former Arizona Department of Health Services Director January Contreras Primaries took place on August 28, 2018.
+Incumbent Republican Mark Brnovich won re-election to a second term, defeating former Arizona Department of Health Services Director January Contreras.
+Primaries took place on August 28, 2018.

 Republican primary

 Brnovich won the Republican primary unopposed.

 Democratic primary

 January Contreras, former director of Arizona Department of Health Services and senior advisor to former U.S. Homeland Security Secretary Janet Napolitano, won the Democratic primary unopposed.

 Libertarian primary

 Michael Kielsky, former Chair of the Arizona Libertarian Party, won the Libertarian nomination as a write-in candidate.

 General election

 Debate

 One debate was hosted by Arizona PBS on October 10.

 Polling

 Results

 Brnovich won the general election by a 3.47% margin of victory.

+By congressional district

+Despite losing the state, Contreras won five of nine congressional districts.